Liberty Fanfare

 Liberty Fanfare is a composition for orchestra by John Williams.
-Written in 1986, the piece was commissioned to celebrate the Centennial of the Statue of Liberty on July 4 that year.
+Written in 1986, the piece was commissioned to celebrate the Centennial of the Statue of Liberty on July 4, that year.
 However, it was actually premiered a month beforehand, on June 4, when Williams conducted the Boston Pops.
-The entire piece is approximately five minutes in length and uses both the brass section for the main themes and the strings for providing a recurring, melodious motif.
+The entire piece is approximately five minutes in length.
+It uses both the brass section for the main themes and the strings for providing a recurring, melodious motif.
 The rhythm is also repeated several times throughout the piece.

 Before the premiere of the piece, Williams commented that he had "tried to create a group of American airs and tunes of my own invention that I hope will give some sense of the event and the occasion".
 The composition received generally positive reviews at the time and is still regularly performed as a patriotic piece.
 Several recordings of the piece are also available.